-I am a doctoral student trained in the fields of Latin American history and African/Diaspora studies.
+I am a doctoral candidate trained in the fields of Latin American history and African/Diaspora studies.
 I have also taken coursework in anthropology, sociology, social work, Spanish and Portuguese, African and African American studies, and the digital humanities.

 At the University of Kansas, I was a TRiO McNair Scholar, FLAS fellow, Multicultural Scholar, Hall Center Humanities scholar, and distinguished University awardee.
 I am a proud Midwesterner, first-generation student, and first-generation American.

 My dissertation project studies change in black urban life through the experiences of black women in twentieth century Brazil.
 With funding from the Fulbright-Hays and the Lemann Institute, I will complete fieldwork towards my dissertation in São Paulo and Rio Grande do Sul in 2019 - 2020.